-Bummer truth time: being heartbroken is honestly one of the worst things that can happen in life.
-If you know right from the start I’m being truthful, then maybe all of this forthcoming talk about turning a really crappy experience into something empowering will seem less like lilting fairy-speak and more like a reality.
-Without spending a bunch of time telling you about the relationship endings where I was destroyed and crying nonstop and didn’t think anything good could possibly come of them, I’m going to take a shortcut and promise you: everything in here really works.
+Bummer truth time: Being heartbroken is honestly one of the worst things that can happen in life.
+If you know right from the start I’m being truthful, then maybe all of this forthcoming talk about how to turn a really crappy experience into something empowering will seem less like lilting fairy-speak and more like reality.
+Without spending a bunch of time telling you about the relationship endings where I was destroyed and crying nonstop and didn’t think anything good could possibly come of any of it, I’m going to take a shortcut and promise you: Everything in here really works.

 Let’s start off by talking about what your heart does for you.
 Besides pumping all your blood so your cells get oxygen and nutrients and you don’t die on the spot, your heart is also, metaphorically, the capacitor of all your emotions, the place where the internal YOU resides.
 It is the home of your fortitude, resilience, bravery, self-respect, and softness.
 It’s where you give and receive—and being good at both of those things is important, because real love of all kinds involves exchange.